denigo360/word_do_word/README.md

 gem install word_do_word

-Here is an example of how to use the WordleGame library:
+Here is an example of how to use the word_do_word library:

 require 'word_do_word'
 ## Documentation